Shopping Cart

 • Response to Parkinson’s medication (L-dopa) measured over time to see if effects improve or change after the transplant

-What They’ve Found so far
+What They’ve Found So Far

 • Dopamine Cells Survived: PET brain scans taken 6 to 12 months after surgery show that the transplanted cells are alive and surviving in the brain.
 A key sign the therapy is working as intended.